yoyololicon/MIR_HW1/README.md

 ### Q5: Blues+ key-finding

-This task actually ask the student to design a new algorithm to perform key finding, and I found that blues genre has the lowest score among the above method.
+This task actually ask students to design a new algorithm to perform key finding, and I found that blues genre has the lowest score among the above method.
 So I decided to add two extra blues major/minor template to the KS-profile method, and the result outperform the previous method overall.